Layla-P/WomenOfDotNet/content/profiles/sumana-haldar.md

 summary: "I am a software developer in C#.
 I love C# and want to learn more about it."
 ---

-<- The above is called front matter - please delete the irrelevent info and remove the 'draft: true'->
 ### About me
 ##### **Software Developer in C#**
 I am a software developer in C#.
 I am very excited to learn about C#.
 I always ask the stupid questions.